-- · If the user registry is LocalOS, it's likely that either the server userid and password is invalid or the server userid does not have "Act As Part of the Operating System" (for NT) or root authority (for Unix).
-It needs this authority in order to access the LocalOS user registry to authenticate. - If the user registry is Lightweight Directory Access Protocol (LDAP): - Any of the settings that enable WebSphere Application Server to communicate with LDAP might be invalid, such as the LDAP server's userid, password, host, port, or LDAP filter.
+- If the user registry is LocalOS, it is likely that either the server user ID and password are invalid or the server user ID does not have "Act As Part of the Operating System" (for NT) or root authority (for UNIX).
+The server user ID needs this authority for authentication using the LocalOS user registry. - If the user registry is Lightweight Directory Access Protocol (LDAP): - Any of the settings that enable WebSphere Application Server to communicate with LDAP might be invalid, such as the LDAP server's user ID, password, host, port, or LDAP filter.
 When you select Apply or OK on the Global Security panel, a validation routine connects to the registry just as it would during runtime when security is enabled.
-This is done in order to verify any configuration problems immediately, instead of waiting until the server restarts. - If the BIND DN is required, you must specify a DN instead of a short name. - Sometimes the LDAP server might be down during configuration.
-The best way to check this is to issue a command line search - LdapSearch, to search for the server ID.
-This way you can determine if the server is running and if the server ID is a valid entry in the LDAP. - If the user registry is Custom, double check that your implementation is in the classpath.
-Also, check to see if your implementation is authenticating properly. - Regardless of registry type, check the User Registries configuration panels to see if you can find a configuration error: - Go back to the User Registries configuration panels and retype the password for the server ID. - · See if there is an obvious configuration error.
+This is done in order to verify any configuration problems immediately, instead of waiting until the server restarts. - Verify whether your LDAP server requires the Bind Distinguished Name (DN) to find the user in the LDAP directory.
+If the bind distinguished name is required, you must specify a DN instead of a short name.
+You can specify the bind distinguished name by clicking Security > User Registries > LDAP in the administrative console.
+For example, you might add cn=root. - Sometimes the LDAP server might be down during configuration.
+The best way to check this is to issue a command line search using a utility such as ldapsearch to search for the server ID.
+This way you can determine if the server is running and if the server ID is a valid entry in the LDAP.
+The ldapsearch utility is installed during an LDAP or Lotus Notes installation. - If the user registry is Custom, double check that your implementation is in the classpath.
+Also, check to see if your implementation is authenticating properly. - Regardless of registry type, check the User Registries configuration panels to see if you can find a configuration error: - Go back to the User Registries configuration panels and retype the password for the server ID. - See if there is an obvious configuration error.
 Double check the attributes specified.

-The setupClient.bat or setupClient.sh file is not working correctly set CLIENTSOAP=-Dcom.ibm.SOAP.ConfigURL=file:%WAS HOME%/properties/soap.client.props
+The setupClient.bat or setupClient.sh file is not working correctly